intersystems-ib/wifis-connect/README.md

 # Installation
 * Make sure you have [HealthCare HL7 XML](https://github.com/intersystems-ib/healthcare-hl7-xml) installed in your namespace.
+* If you want to generate SAML tickets using [SAML-COS](https://github.com/intersystems-ib/SAML-COS), make sure you have it installed in your namespace.

 * Download latest version into a temporary directory (e.g. /tmp):
 ```bash